norswap/autumn/doc/autumn/API/parsers/choice.md

 Matches the same thing as the parser in `ps` that matches the most input.

-Side-effects are retained only for the parser that is selected.
+Side effects are retained only for the parser that is selected.

 ### `longest`